henrjk/connect-example-angularjs/README.md

 You will find that this file is **not** checked in.
 Instead there are files with similar names which are checked in.
 These are good starting points for your client registration.
-For example they differ depending on whether boot2docker is involved or not.
-Also there can be differences on how the authentication is displayed, for example using a popup or a new page.
+They differ depending on whether there is a distinct docker host which is *not* localhost or not.
+Also there are differences on how the authentication is displayed, for example using a popup or a new page.

 Use one of these as a starting point and copy them to `authconf.json`.
-For example when using docker via boot2docker the following is a good starting
+For example when running using docker via boot2docker the following is a good starting
 point:

 ```console